keceli/siesta-sips/howto.md

 ```
 `options.txt` file contains command line options that can be set at run time for SIESTA-QETSc runs.
 Here is a sample `options.txt` file with explanations on their usage.
-You can also fine options.txt file and sample siesta input files in `SIESTA_DIRECTORY/Tests/qetsc`
+You can also find options.txt file and sample siesta input files in `$SIESTA_DIR/Tests/qetsc`
 directory.

 ``` bash